transact-io/tranact-wordpress/readme.txt

 3. Purchase button on your page, look can be customized on your theme

 == Changelog ==

+= 1.3.0 =
+* Support for affiliates. you can put aff=ID in the URL to share affiliate revenue.
+Note, you must configure affiliate settings on transact publisher dashboard.

 = 1.2.2 =
 * Change Tokens to Cents.